-Because of recent exciting advances in our understanding of the biological basis of WM, the IWMF decided in 2014 to update its research strategy and enlist the cooperation of many of the major players in the WM research community.
+History: Because of recent exciting advances in our understanding of the biological basis of WM, the IWMF decided in 2014 to update its research strategy and enlist the cooperation of many of the major players in the WM research community.
 To this end, the IWMF partnered with the Leukemia & Lymphoma Society (LLS) to sponsor a Strategic Research Roadmap Summit in New York City in May 2015.
 The conference agenda was divided into four major topics:

-- Signaling – What pathways do WM cells use for communication?
+Signaling – What pathways do WM cells use for communication?

-- Immunology/immunotherapy – How can we better use our own immune system to fight WM?
+Immunology/immunotherapy – How can we better use our own immune system to fight WM?

-- Tumor microenvironment – How does the bone marrow/tumor environment affect WM cells?
+Tumor microenvironment – How does the bone marrow/tumor environment affect WM cells?

-- “Omics” – What else can we learn about genomics, epigenomics, and mutations in WM cells?
+“Omics” – What else can we learn about genomics, epigenomics, and mutations in WM cells?

 To read more about the Summit and its participants click here.
 Dr. Stephen Ansell of the Mayo Clinic, scientific co-leader of the Roadmap Summit, discusses the four major topic areas on the Summit agenda in a short video entitled “An Exciting Time in Waldenstrom’s!”

-As a result of the Summit, the IWMF-LLS Strategic Research Roadmap Initiative was developed to implement a robust research program to support the four focus areas above.
+As a result of the Summit, the IWMF-LLS Strategic Research Roadmap Initiative was developed to implement a robust research program to support the five focus areas above.
 Under the Roadmap Initiative, the IWMF will award Roadmap grants for 2-4 new research proposals each year, depending on funding availability.
 Each project shall be 2 years in length, at a cost of up to $200,000 per year per project.

 The Foundation has a rigorous process in place for all research grant applications, which includes a review by an independent committee composed of selected members of Waldenstrom expert researchers via our RFP program.
 The proposals are ranked according to NIH review criteria and forwarded to the IWMF Board of Trustees.
 Generally speaking, at this stage a decision to fund a proposal is based on project quality and fund availability.
 Detailed information on the research grant application process can be found in Applying for a Research Grant.